My Cart

 We are going to assume that you have lifted correctly to level 9/10, and the hair is now pale yellow as in the image of the rinsed hair above.

-Purple based (or violet based) toners will be your best choice in this case, as you can see in the chart above.
+Purple based and blue based toners will be your best choice in this case, as you can see in the chart above.

 Blondify Natural Violet Blonde